 I had high expectations for a pie called spicy squash pie but it simply was a pumpkin pie.
-Though there is a lot of spices used in said pie, the amounts are fairly tamed for the claim of the title.
+Though there are a lot of spices used in said pie, the amounts are fairly tamed for the claim of the title.
 I think maybe playing around with the spices would be interesting to try to achieve that “spicy” claim of the title.
-For now I am just calling it pumpkin pie.
+For now, I am just calling it pumpkin pie.

 This pie also does not use the can of evaporated milk that we all have come to know from the back of the Libby’s can of pumpkin.
 It instead uses scalded milk which makes it perfect if you ever forget evaporated milk at the store.
 This pie also has a less firm texture than the pies we are generally used to nowadays.